pmnxis/Lambda_KICAD_LIB/README.md

 Previous library is legacy format.
 Thus apply new libary format.

 ## Update schedule.
-If there's new part using in kicad5 from my job or hobby.
+If there's new part using in KICAD from my job or hobby.
 It will be update asap.

 ## Required Parameters for SchLib.
 Some rules are applied on schlib.